 Credit Card Convenience Fee: 3% per dip/swipe; 4% per manual entry

-*RETEST FEE: For a retest after failure (within 60 days of Notice of Disapproval from another examiner), the fee is $500 or 50% of full test fee, whichever is greater.
-If the retest is for a Notice of Disapproval issued by me the fee is $450 or 45% of full test fee, whichever is greater.
+*RETEST FEE: For a retest after failure within 60 days of Notice of Disapproval from another examiner, the fee is $500 or 50% of full test fee, whichever is greater.
+If the retest is within 60 days for an NOD issued by me the fee is $450 or 45% of full test fee, whichever is greater.
 In either situation a fee up to the full test fee may be required based upon what remains to be completed.
-The full test fee applies to all retests if conducted after 60 days from Notice of Disapproval.
+The full test fee applies to all retests if conducted after 60 days from NOD.

-**CONTINUANCE FEE: For the continuation of a practical test (within 60 days of Letter of Discontinuance from another examiner), the fee is $500 or 50% of full test fee, whichever is greater.
-If the continuance is for a Letter of Discontinuance issued by me the fee is $450 or 45% of full test fee, whichever is greater.
+**CONTINUANCE FEE: For the continuation of a practical test within 60 days of Letter of Discontinuance from another examiner, the fee is $500 or 50% of full test fee, whichever is greater.
+If the continuance is within 60 days for a LOD issued by me the fee is $450 or 45% of full test fee, whichever is greater.
 In either situation a fee up to the full test fee may be required based upon what remains to be completed.
-The full test fee applies to all tests conducted after 60 days from Letter of Discontinuance.
+The full test fee applies to all tests conducted after 60 days from LOD.

 ***CANCELLATION FEE POLICY: Cancellations within 48 hours of the scheduled practical test start time (except for weather) are subject to a $300 fee.
-For cancellations less than 24 hours prior to scheduled checkride start time the fee is a percentage of the full checkride fee, as follows: Less than 24 hours prior the fee is 50% of full checkride fee; less than 12 hours prior the fee is 75% of full checkride fee; on test day (applicant cancels, no shows, arrives too late to begin and complete, is found ineligible, has an unairworthy aircraft or lack or required items, OR FOR ANY OTHER UNEXCUSED REASON is unable to begin the test) then the fee is 100% of full checkride fee, plus travel surcharge if applicable.
+For cancellations less than 24 hours prior to scheduled checkride start time the fee is a percentage of the full checkride fee, as follows: Less than 24 hours prior the fee is 50% of full checkride fee; less than 12 hours prior the fee is 75% of full checkride fee; on test day (applicant cancels, no shows, arrives too late to begin, is found ineligible, has an unairworthy aircraft or lack or required items, OR FOR ANY OTHER REASON, including forecast weather, is unable or unwilling to begin the test) then the fee is 100% of full checkride fee, plus surcharges if applicable.
 A cancellation is only effective as of the time the applicant advises me of the cancellation by email, text, or speaks with me directly.
 Don't just assume; advise me "cancelled" so I can determine the appropriate fee based on the above time intervals.

 ****TRAVEL & AIRPORT SURCHARGES: Above fee schedule is based upon conducting the practical test at Blairstown Airport (1N7).
-A travel surcharge will be imposed based upon the distance from 1N7 if the practical test is held at another airport; as well as any airport fees imposed by the airport FBO for landing, ramp, parking, or other necessary expenses incurred for the use of their facilities.
-BEST OF LUCK ON YOUR CHECKRIDE
+A travel surcharge will be imposed based upon the distance from 1N7 if the practical test is held at another airport; as well as an airport surcharge to cover expenses imposed by the airport FBO for landing, ramp, parking, or other necessary services incurred for the use of their facilities.

 RECENT CHECKRIDE SUCCESS STORIES